Golden lion tamarin: Communication

-Vocal Communication
+Vocal communication

-Because the dense structure of their rainforest habitat limits opportunity for visual signaling, golden lion tamarins rely mostly on sound for real-time communication about group movement, availability of food, predator presence, and inter-group spacing, and they vocalize at a high rate during daily group activities.
+Because the dense structure of their rainforest habitat limits opportunity for visual signaling, golden lion tamarins rely mostly on sound for real-time communication about group movement, availability of food, predator presence, and intergroup spacing, and they vocalize at a high rate during daily group activities.
 The most extensive published study on within-group vocal behavior in wild golden lion tamarins reported that adults emitted an average of 2.1 vocalizations/minute.

-Ruiz-Miranda and Kleiman identified a repertoire of 15 to 21 vocalizations, grouped into six categories defined by acoustic similarities: tonal, atonal, clucks, trills, multisyllable calls, and combination calls.
+Ruiz-Miranda and Kleiman identified a repertoire of 15 to 21 vocalizations, grouped into six categories defined by acoustic similarities - tonal, atonal, clucks, trills, multisyllable calls, and combination calls.
 Note that other published reports have each used different names and grouping systems for golden lion tamarin calls.

-Most golden lion tamarin vocalizations appear to provide information about the caller: identity; location; activity; and perhaps intent.
+Most of their vocalizations appear to provide information about the caller - identity, location, activity, and perhaps intent.
 However, some vocalizations appear to provide information external to the caller, including alarm calls to the presence of a predator.
-Boinski and co-authors reported that different within-group call types tended to each be associated with specific behavioral or spatial contexts and thus provided accurate, “honest” information about the caller to the rest of the group.
+Boinski and coauthors reported that different within-group call types tended to each be associated with specific behavioral or spatial contexts, thus provided accurate, "honest" information about the caller to the rest of the group.

-“Long calls” are loud, relatively long vocalizations used by golden lion tamarins both for within-group communication and for between-group communication related to inter-group spacing, including during territorial encounters between neighboring groups.
+Long calls are loud, relatively long vocalizations used by golden lion tamarins both for within-group and between-group communications related to intergroup spacing, including during territorial encounters between neighboring groups.

 Young golden lion tamarins are also highly vocal, and may call at up to three times the rate of adults.
-Up to nine months of age, young golden lion tamarins mostly use loud rasps (one of the “atonal” vocalizations), medium or long trills, or combinations of rasps and trills.
+Up to nine months of age, they mostly use loud rasps (one of the "atonal" vocalizations), medium or long trills, or combinations of rasps and trills.
 Early, before two months of age, these vocalizations are given by an infant thought to be signaling to be nursed or picked up by an adult.
 As immature golden lion tamarins begin eating solid food, these rasps and trills are used persistently while begging for food from other group members.

-Olfactory Communication
+Olfactory communication

 Like other marmosets and tamarins, golden lion tamarins scent-mark using multiple glandular regions.
-Research on other callitrichids indicates that scent marks allow receivers to differentiate individuals and determine sex, dominance status, and female reproductive status, and this may be true for golden lion tamarins as well.
+Research on other callitrichids indicates that scent marks allow receivers to differentiate individuals and determine sex, dominance status, and female reproductive status, and this may be true for golden lion tamarins, as well.